omahs/detection-rules/docs/experimental-machine-learning/readme.md

   --cloud-id TEXT

-* experimental commands are use at your own risk and may change without warning *
+* experimental commands are used at your own risk and may change without warning *

 Usage: detection_rules es experimental ml [OPTIONS] COMMAND [ARGS]...